Unlocking the Potential of Diffusion Language Models through Template Infilling: Limitations and Future Work

 \section{Limitations and Future Work}

-In this paper, we introduced Template Infilling (TI), a framework designed to leverage the unique characteristics of Diffusion Language Models.
 While TI demonstrates improved performance over prompt-based generation in a training-free manner, an important limitation remains: current instruction-fine-tuned models are still trained under the traditional prompt-inference paradigm.
 Consequently, these models are not optimized to fully exploit TI's capabilities.
 This limitation points to a promising direction for future work: incorporating TI into the instruction fine-tuning process itself.
 By training models with template-based objectives from the outset, we could potentially unlock greater performance gains and enable models to better leverage their bidirectional conditioning capabilities.